allegroflare/allegro_flare/documentation/suspended_keyboard_state.md

-# Using SyspendedKeyboardState and SuspendedJoystickState
+# Using SuspendedKeyboardState and SuspendedJoystickState

 TLDR: In your `Gameplay/Screen`'s `gameplay_resume_func`, you can obtain the